White Lantern Corps

 The White Lantern Corps is a fictional organization appearing in comics published by DC Comics, related to the emotional spectrum.
+Founded during the Blackest Night event, the members of the White Lantern Corps are powered by the white light of life and are the opposite of the Black Lantern Corps, which represent death.

 Publication history

 The White Lantern Corps first appeared in Blackest Night #7 and was created by Geoff Johns and Ivan Reis.

 Fictional team history

-The first White Lantern Corps member was Sinestro of Korugar when he bonded with the Life Entity, the embodiment of life itself.
+Sinestro becomes the first White Lantern after bonding with the Life Entity, the embodiment of life itself.
 However, the Entity is removed from Sinestro by Nekron, and then claimed by Hal Jordan who, joined by the Flash, use its power to rescue Superman, Superboy, Wonder Woman, Donna Troy, Ice, Animal Man, Kid Flash, and Green Arrow, who had all been turned into Black Lanterns by Nekron, as well as the Anti-Monitor.
-Jordan then used the power of the Entity to sever Nekron's tether to the living world, Black Hand.
-The revived Black Hand regurgitated twelve white rings that destroyed Nekron's body, and revived the Martian Manhunter, Aquaman, Deadman, Hawkman, Hawkgirl, Jade, Firestorm (Ronnie Raymond), Osiris, Hawk, Maxwell Lord, Captain Boomerang, and Professor Zoom.
+Jordan uses the power of the Entity to sever Black Hand, Nekron's tether to the living world.
+The revived Black Hand regurgitates twelve white rings that destroy Nekron's body and resurrect Martian Manhunter, Aquaman, Deadman, Hawkman, Hawkgirl, Jade, Firestorm (Ronnie Raymond), Osiris, Hawk, Maxwell Lord, Captain Boomerang, and Professor Zoom.

-After the defeat of Nekron, all heroes that had been turned into White Lanterns are discharged from the Corps, save for Deadman, who is shown to be the only resurrected character retaining a white power ring as of Brightest Day #0.

 The Entity tells Deadman that it is dying, and that he needs to find the "chosen one" to replace it; this becomes Deadman's assigned task.
 Deadman considers Hal Jordan to be the perfect candidate, and tells the Entity to take him to him.
 Instead of taking him to Hal Jordan, the White Lantern Ring takes Deadman and Dove to Aquaman and Mera.
 Aquaman explains what the White Lantern has told him: to find Jackson Hyde.
 Deadman questions why the Lantern has taken him to Aquaman when he should be searching for the Entity's replacement, and the ring replies that to find the new Entity, Deadman must help all the other resurrected complete their tasks.
 Aquaman understands what is at hand and explains to Deadman that for him to succeed, he must find and help others and explain to them what needs to happen.

 Meanwhile, the White Lantern is acquired by Deathstorm (the Black Lantern version of Firestorm) who, by infecting it with his essence, is able to generate Black Lantern duplicates of the twelve heroes and villains resurrected by the Entity, apparently with the goal of preventing the resurrected from completing their tasks.

-When his white ring reaches 100%, Deadman approaches Hawkman and Hawkgirl after their mission on Hawkworld.
-As a secondary labor, the Entity has asked them to live separate lives so that they may strengthen their existence, but they object.
-Hawkman tries to remove the White Power Ring from Deadman by force, but the Entity reduces them to white dust in front of Deadman's eyes.
-Meanwhile, Deathstorm and the Black Lanterns are shown delivering the White Battery to someone on Qward.